This article demonstrates how to consume, convert and expose a given OData Service as custom REST Service using SAP CAP as Adapter.

 entity Categories as projection on external.Categories;

-.
+}Second step is to create a custom service implementation in \srv\Northwind.js.
 This implementation calls the OData Service and returns the result according to the defined protocol in the previous step to the caller.

 const cds = require("@sap/cds");